Instructor Frequently Asked Questions

-Instructors should work with their school district administrators to decide when the school wants to start offering the dual enrollment course before contacting Stark State.
+Instructors should work with their school district administrators to decide when the school wants to start offering the college credit plus course before contacting Stark State.
 Instructors need to be approved before the course can be offered, therefore it is suggested that instructors begin the application process approximately 6-8 months before they want to begin offering the course.

 Will I have an academic mentor or department chair from Stark State that I can contact and question?

 Yes.
-Stark State is pleased to have faculty members who take on the role of Dual Enrollment Mentors.
+Stark State is pleased to have faculty members who take on the role of college credit plus Mentors.
 They are vital to the success of our dual enrollment courses.
 The role of faculty Mentors is to:

-- help insure that Dual enrollment courses compare in rigor and quality to courses taught on campus
+- help insure that college credit plus courses compare in rigor and quality to courses taught on campus

 - keep you updated with trends and new information in the curriculum